United States Air Force Security Forces: Global War on Terrorism: Operation Enduring Freedom casualties

 Three Security Forces members have been killed in action while serving in Afghanistan during Operation Enduring Freedom.
 On 5 September 2013 a SSgt assigned to the 105th Base Defense Squadron while attached to the 820th Base Defense Group, was killed by small-arms fire after his unit was ambushed and attacked by insurgents outside of Bagram Airfield.

 On 21 December 2015, two non-commissioned officers serving in the 105th Base Defense Squadron, part of the New York Air National Guard's 105th Airlift Wing, were killed, along with four special agents with the Department of the Air Force Office of Special Investigations, outside of Bagram Airfield by a suicide bomber utilizing a motorcycle.

 Iraq War: Operation Iraqi Freedom casualties

 As of 30 May 2011 12 Security Forces members have died while supporting Operation Iraqi Freedom.
 These personnel total 22% of all Air Force casualties during OIF.

 Operation Freedom's Sentinel casualties

 On 2 October 2015 during Operation Freedom's Sentinel, a senior airman and an airman 1st class were killed when their C-130J, assigned to the 774th Expeditionary Airlift Squadron, crashed on takeoff while they performed Fly Away Security Operations.

+Additionally, on December 21st 2015, a team of 6 US security forces members and OSI/army individuals were KIA by a motorcycle IED, directly outside Bagram, Air Base Afghanistan in the Parwan province.
+Of the Security Forces members TSGT Joseph Lemm and SSGT Luis Bonacasa were KIA.
+The explosion was felt throughout the base.
+Eventually, TSGT Joseph Lemm, would have a bridge in NY named after him.